Bad Blood (The X-Files): Reviews

 Not all reviews were so glowing.
 Paula Vitaris from Cinefantastique gave the episode a more mixed review and awarded it two-and-a-half stars out of four.
 Although she enjoyed the comedic elements of the episode, she was somewhat critical of the underlying issues, most notably the way Mulder and Scully viewed each other in the episode.
 She wrote that, "their relationship seems to be a strangely passive-aggressive one".
-Vitaris also was critical of the fact that Mulder was not guilty over the fact that he may have killed an innocent boy.
+Vitaris also was critical of the fact that Mulder did not feel guilty over the fact that he may have killed an innocent boy.

 Gillian Anderson has described "Bad Blood" as one of her favorites of the series, commenting "Oh, yes!
 I loved that episode.
 As far as I'm concerned it's one of our best ever.
 I think it really showed how well David and I can work together".